NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 platform).
 Recognition of the lower tiers (Tier 5 and below) is based on a technical review of the platform support code quality and requirements.
-For higher tier an explicit decision has to be made based on the technical merits, future expectation. resource allocation and project priorities.
+For higher tier an explicit decision has to be made based on the technical merits, future expectations, resource allocations and project priorities.
 As this is not a purely technical decision, this RFC only stipulates that a serious discussion occurs once any new platform meets technical requirements of a high tier.